-3 ARRANGEMENTS TO ENABLE DIRECTOR TO ACQUIRE SHARES OR DEBENTURES
+3 ARRANGEMENTS TO ENABLE DIRECTORS TO ACQUIRE SHARES OR DEBENTURES

-Neither at the end of nor at any time during the financial year was the Company a party to any arrangement whose object was to enable the director of the Company to acquire benefits by means of the acquisition of shares in, or debentures of, the Company or any other body corporate.
+Neither at the end of nor at anytime during the financial year was the Company a party to any arrangement whose object was to enable the directors of the Company to acquire benefits by means of the acquisition of shares or debentures of the Company or any other body corporate, except as disclosed in the accompanying financial statements and in this report.

-4 DIRECTOR'S INTERESTS IN SHARES OR DEBENTURES
+4 DIRECTORS' INTERESTS IN SHARES OR DEBENTURES

-According to the register of director's shareholdings, the director holding office at the end of the financial year had any interest in the shares or debentures of the Company or its related corporations, except as follows:
+According to the register of directors' shareholdings, none of the director holding office at the end of the financial year had any interest in the shares or debentures of the Company or its related corporations.